toml-lang/toml/README.md

 ```

 Arrays can also be multiline.
 Terminating commas (also called trailing commas)
 are ok after the last value of the array.
-Multiline arrays ignore whitespace
-everywhere between the brackets.
-There can be an arbitary number of newlines and
+There can be an arbitary number of
-comments before a value and before the closing bracket.
+newlines and comments before a value and before the closing bracket.

 ```toml
 arr7 = [